machine-perception-robotics-group/attention_branch_network/README_en.md

 [This link is the arXiv paper]())!!

 ## Detail
 Our source code is based on [https://github.com/bearpaw/pytorch-classification/](https://github.com/bearpaw/pytorch-classification/) with PyTorch.
 Requirements of PyTorch version is as follows, and we published the [Docker file](https://www.dropbox.com/sh/evn9792hoi75yix/AAC1xMNxKw6Qkus6VCzxrhfVa?dl=0).
-If you need the Docker, please using the Dockerfile!!
+If you need the Docker, please use the Dockerfile!!
 - PyTorch : 0.4.0
 - PyTorch vision
 - OpenCV